localvoid/ivi/packages/ivi/README.md

 is that we will need to switch to whole program deduplication and it is going to have an impact on the chunking algorithm.

-#### Memory Footprint
+### Internal Data Structures

+To get a rough estimate of memory usage it is important to understand internal data structures.

 In the description below we are going to calculate memory usage in a Chromium-based engines with [Pointer Compression in V8](https://v8.dev/blog/pointer-compression).

+#### UI Tree Data Structures

-To get a rough estimate of memory usage it is important to understand internal data structures.
-UI tree is implemented with a stateful tree `SNode` and immutable stateless tree `VAny`.
+UI Tree is implemented with a stateful tree `SNode` and immutable stateless tree `VAny`.

-Stateless tree has a simple data structure:
+Stateless Tree has a simple data structure:

 ```ts
 // 20 bytes